-An IRB Training Certificate (researchers with a Training Certificate on file with the UW‐Green Bay IRB do not need to submit one.
-Training Certificates can be obtained by completing the training on the UW‐Green Bay IRB Website)
+Researchers need to attach their CITI certification to all protocols submitted as expedited.

 A Cooperating Institution Letter (Affiliation Letter), if applicable (see page 9).

 Review of EXPEDITED Research

 Completed protocols should be submitted to the Institutional Review Board Chair for review by the Chair or designee.
 The Institutional Review Board will notify you when your protocol is approved.
 You may not begin your research until you receive the approval notification from that office.